 The New Zealand Qualification Authority (NZQA) publish fantastic resources to help high school art teachers and students.
-Of particular note are the exemplar material that is provided for NCEA Level 1, 2 & 3 Painting, Photography, Design, Sculpture or Printmaking.
-This student work is very similar to that which is required for CIE Art & Design and is a fantastic resource for high school Art students studying any qualification.
+Of particular note are the exemplar material that is provided for Painting, Photography, Design, Sculpture or Printmaking.
+This student work is very similar to that which is required for A Level Art & Design and is a fantastic resource for high school Art students studying any qualification.
 Work of a range of ability levels is shown, along with superb annotation from the examiners.
-There is also a separate section of Scholarship exemplars (such as the superb example below) – the very best work from Year 13 (A2) students.
+There is also a separate section of Scholarship exemplars (such as the superb example below) – the very best work from Year 13 high school students.

 The Saatchi Gallery art prizes for schools

-The Saatchi Gallery (London) runs major art competitions for high school students, as part of its education programme.
+The Saatchi Gallery, London, runs major art competitions for high school students, as part of its education program.
 The winning and short-listed entries are available for viewing on their website.
-Although only single artworks are exhibited from each student (as opposed to the complete bodies of work that are available on other websites) the range and quality of work is excellent, making this website a great place for those seeking inspiration.
+Although only single artworks are exhibited from each student (as opposed to the complete bodies of work) the range and quality of work is excellent, making this website a great place for those seeking inspiration.
 The image below shows a shortlisted artwork by Libby Gervais, Churcher’s College, Petersfield, United Kingdom (image credit: Petersfield Post).
 You may also be interested in our collection of art competitions for high school students.

-If you have wisdom to share about art education, you may be interested in reading our guide: why you should create your own website (and how to make one).
+If you have wisdom to share about art education, you may be interested in creating your own blog.
+Read: why you should create your own website (and how to make one).